jcvignoli/lumiere-movies/README.md

 ## Description

 Important!
-Due to compatibility reasons with Gutenberg, as of version 3.1 the way to call links for internal popupups has changed from '<!--imdb--><!--/imdb-->' to '<span class
+Due to compatibility reasons with Gutenberg, as of version 3.1 the way to call links for internal popupups has changed from '<!--imdb--><!--/imdb-->' to 'span class

-### "lumiere_link_maker"></span>'.
+### "lumiere_link_maker" /span '.
 Compatibility with the previous call currently maintained.

 Visit the [Official website](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Official website").